-- •The popular usage of the logical AND applies when ALL conditions must be met. - •Logical AND can be specified more formally in the form of a truth table.
+- •The popular usage of the logical AND applies when ALL conditions must be met. - •Logical AND can be specified more formally in the form of a truth table in order to cover all cases of true/false.

 Truth table (AND)

 C1 C2 C1 AND C2

 False False False

 False True False

 True False False

 True True True